werto87/small_memory_tree/README.md

 ```cpp
 [0,1,2,3,4]
 ```
 small_memory_tree will generate a vector called childrenCounts by iterating breadth first over the tree and saving the node childrenCount into childrenCounts.
-From childrenCount it will create childrenOffsetEnds using partial_sum on childrenCount.
+From childrenCounts it will create childrenOffsetEnds using partial_sum on childrenCounts.
 In this example:
 ```cpp
 [2,3,3,4,4]